Massive neutron stars with holographic multiquark cores: MR diagram of NS with multiquark core

-The temperature profile of the star can be calculated from the chemical potential profile within the star via the relation~(see e.g. Ref.~\cite{Burikham:2012kn}), \be \frac{T(r)}{T_{0}} = \frac{\mu(r)}{\mu_{0}}, \ee where $T_{0}, \mu_{0}$ are the temperature and chemical potential at the reference point respectively.
-In Fig.~\ref{Tfig}, the temperature profile is plotted in the unit of $T_{0}$ and $\mu_{0}=(\rho_{0}+P_{0})/n_{0}$, calculated from the central values by the first law of thermodynamics.
+The temperature profile of the star can be calculated from the chemical potential profile within the star via the relation~(see e.g. Ref.~\cite{Burikham:2012kn}), \be \frac{T(r)}{T_{0}} = \frac{\mu(r)}{\mu_{0}}, \ee where $T_{0}, \mu_{0}=(\rho_{0}+P_{0})/n_{0}$ are the temperature and chemical potential at the reference point respectively.
 At the phase transition point, the deconfinement~(confinement) phase transition temperature between the multiquark and nuclear phase is determined by the chemical potential.
-The transition values for the NS with $n_{s}=0.3, \epsilon_{s}=26$ GeV/fm$^{3}$ multiquark core and stiff nuclear crust are $T_{\rm dec}=0.6741~T_{0}$ K and $\mu_{\rm dec}=374.0$ MeV respectively.
-For such hybrid star~(NS with multiquark core), the surface temperature is $T_{\rm surf}=0.5643~T_{0}$.
-For a neutron star with surface temperature $10^{6}$ K, the core temperature would be around $1.77\times 10^{6}$ K.
+For CET nuclear EoS, since the relevant Fermi energy is 36.84 MeV~\cite{Hebeler_2013}, the nuclear EoS is insensitive to temperature much below 1 MeV~(an estimation from Fig. 25 of Ref.~\cite{Holt:2014hma} gives approximately 5 \% increase in pressure for $T=1$ MeV from the zero temperature case).
+For $T<0.1$ MeV, the CET at zero temperature can thus be used in our determination of the transition chemical potential with an error less than 1 \%.
+By using (\ref{Tolr}), the transition values for the NS at $M_{max}$ with $n_{s}=0.3, \epsilon_{s}=26$ GeV/fm$^{3}$ multiquark core and stiff nuclear crust are $T_{\rm dec}=0.6741~T_{0}$ and $\mu_{\rm dec}=374.0$ MeV respectively.
+For the FYSS nuclear EoS~(see Section \ref{secTeff} for details), the transition occurs at $T_{\rm dec}\simeq 0.56~T_{0}$ and $\mu_{\rm dec}=341-342$ MeV as shown in Table~\ref{tab1}.
+For such hybrid star~(NS with multiquark core), the surface temperature is $T_{\rm surf}=0.5643~$(0.546-0.549)$~T_{0}$ for the CET~(FYSS) nuclear crust respectively.
+For a neutron star with surface temperature $10^{9}$ K, the core temperature would be around $1.77~(1.82-1.83)\times 10^{9}$ K for the CET~(FYSS) crust.

 Multiquark EoS contains two power-laws governing at high and low density, the corresponding multiquark matter is called the multiquark core and crust in Ref.~\cite{bhp}, but to avoid confusion we instead label them with ``mqh, mql'' respectively in this work.
 Each region gives different adiabatic indices $\gamma$ and sound speed $c_{s}$ as shown in Fig.~\ref{gamfig}.
 Interestingly, $\gamma \approx 1~(2.5)$ for high~(low) density multiquark respectively while $c_{s}^{2}>1/3$ violating the conformal bound for the high density region and most of the low density region.
 In the high density region $c_{s}^{2}\simeq 0.426$ for $n_{s}=0.3$, this is the value slightly above the conformal bound obeyed by the typical massless free quarks phase.
 The adiabatic index $\gamma$ of the high-density multiquark~(mqh) is very close to 1~(again the conformal limit of free quarks) while the low-density multiquark~(mql) has $\gamma \approx 2.5$, behaving more similar to the hadronic nuclear matter, but with colour charges and deconfined.
 On the other hand, $n_{s}=0$ colourless multiquark at high density has $\gamma \simeq 1.5, c_{s}^{2}\lesssim 0.55$.